By Cathy Eck

 But once I stepped into this project, I wanted to know much, much more.
 How does one get beyond the normal perspective of life and death?
 Is it possible to live disease free?
 Can we really do what Jesus did and even greater things?
 Can we work less, love our work, and still have abundance?
 Are there things that we are naturally good at, and why do so few people find such talents?
 Is there any truth to any religion?
 I had lots of questions.
 And while many people had answers, those answers were inconsistent and often contradicted each other.
 It seemed that most people presented reasons for why things were the way they were.
 I wanted causes.
 I wanted to find a single perspective that explained everything in life.
 Nothing was to be left to a God who works in mysterious ways or a life that wasn’t fair.
 If something had to be accepted on faith that proved that I’d not yet found what I was looking for.

 I had far less beliefs than my ex-husband, but I too had beliefs that limited my experience.
 Those beliefs made me very unhappy.
 I truly wanted freedom from them.
 They were beliefs that pretty much everyone had, and no one challenged.
 I wanted to let them go but didn’t know how.
 During this time, I found clues through research.
-But I had no idea how to get to that perspective within my own mind.
+But I had no idea how to get to the perspective I desired within my own mind.
 I was faced with a serious integrity issue.
-To share the perspective without telling people how to gain that perspective within themselves didn’t seem right.
+To share the perspective of initiation without telling people how to gain that perspective within themselves didn’t seem right.
 I’d just create false hope.
+People would copy the initiates and create initiate clones; that just makes life worse for everyone.
 I’d create a desire that could not be fulfilled.
-People would think they were flawed because they couldn’t get to the freedom I spoke of.
+Or so I thought.

 By going deeper into the illusion and getting stuck in my husband’s world, I figured out how to escape the entire illusion.
 I accidentally found the answer in my own emotional system; and I proved that it worked by escaping from his illusion.
 Then, I could start attacking my own beliefs.
 I was and still am using the techniques that I share on this blog (and No Labels No Lies) on beliefs that no one challenges…the collective beliefs of the illusion.
 There’s just a lot of them.
 I get to a place where I have a completely calm and peaceful mind, but then something pops up that I’ve never seen before.
-And I have to challenge it until it’s gone.
+Or I find beliefs when I help other people get free.
+In the Gold Circle, I went into some very dark places; then I exposed my way out of those belief systems.
+I gained a lot of strength and power doing that.
 I won’t stop that until I am completely belief free.
 My desire is to expose a completely clear exit from the illusion.
+After completing the Gold Circle, I really felt that I could get out of any belief system.
+So could anyone else.
+They just have to know they can let go, and they have to gain comfort in doing so.

-I’m now going to stop writing this free section of the Gateway To Gold blog and No Labels No Lies because they feel complete.
+I’m now going to stop writing regularly on this free section of the Gateway To Gold blog and No Labels No Lies because they feel complete.
+Anything I add will be articles that I feel plug a hole that I later discover.
 Everything you need to go all the way is documented.
 You just have to do it and do it and do it.
 Letting go has to become so normal and automatic that when you hear someone say something false, your body-mind automatically sends you the emotion.
 You notice that emotion means false, and you get to work on letting that belief go.
 You have to get to the place where you can’t be tricked or pulled into another person’s illusion.
 That’s complete freedom.

 One choice is the Gold Circle.
-You can continue to do letting go with others for awhile and get more confident in your ability to live in this way.
+You can continue to let go with others for awhile and get more confident in your ability to live in this way.
 Throughout 2017, the Gold Circle will be my focus.
-Then I’ll move on to finishing books that I started years ago.
+Then I’ll move on to the Creative Leadership program in 2018.

-I share a lot of stories on this blog and will share more in the book.
+I share a lot of stories on this blog and will share more in future books and programs.
 I don’t share them so you can hear my story and judge it or sympathize with it.
 Today, it’s very common for people to want to tell their story so they can get it out there and get it off their chest.
 Or they want support for their way of fixing the effects in their life.
 They just create more belief systems when they do that.
 They make the exit that much more complex.
 Often people share their story with a lot of emotional charge.
 That’s projection.
-When someone is sharing their horrible story without understanding how they got into that mess, they are projecting on to their listeners.
-The reason is that when we don’t understand cause and effect, we tend to start our stories at the wrong place.
+When we don’t understand cause and effect, we tend to start our stories at the wrong place.
 We start them at the moment that something physical happened.
 We ignore the mental state that caused that physical event to happen.
 And now we’re in the quick sand of the illusion fighting for our life.
 We’re wondering how or why this happened to us.

 I do post on the GatewaytoGold Facebook page and Twitter feed.
-But it is not a focus anymore now that Gold Circle has come to life.
-However, I don’t have a mailing list, and I don’t plan to.
-I use social media for communication.
-So if I do anything new such as conference calls or retreats, I will announce them on social media.
+My Twitter posts are mostly political.
+Politics is actually a place where some people can understand what I say…mostly conservatives, some center-left liberals, and libertarians.
+Social media is not a focus anymore now that Gold Circle has come to life.
+I don’t have a mailing list, and I don’t plan to.
+I use Facebook for communication about what I’m doing next.

 If you have read both of my blogs, you’ve read the equivalent of about eight to ten books worth of information.
 That’s a lot of information.
 Congratulations.
 And if you understand it, you deserve all the credit.
 I spent a very long time looking for this; and I know not everyone has the kind of time or money that it took for me to put it all together.
 Had I not sold a business, which provided me with the financial resources to work mostly unpaid for over two decades, I would not have been able to complete this project.
 Much of this was done before the internet; so finding this information was expensive and time-consuming.
 But I must remind you that you don’t want to memorize what I’ve written.
+That creates a clone mind in you, and it will be even harder for you to get free if you do that.
+Read slowly, and read for understanding.
+Don’t memorize; that’s a bad habit we all get in school.
 I give a lot of reasons for why things happen as they do.
 But reasons aren’t the cause.
+We must let go of reasons too.
+They are part of the illusion.
 Freedom comes from letting go of causes.

 Always let my writing prompt you to let something go.
 Memorized information is false even if it is technically true because once memorized it’s only knowledge.
 If you memorize this information or use it to beat others into letting go, it won’t do any good.
 Many who have found this in the past have chosen not to share this information for that reason.
 Or they shared it in parable form.
 I decided not to do that.
 I decided to share it and also explain why you should use it…not just learn or memorize it.
 I decided to do something really radical — trust people.
 I also realize that if you use this wrongly, you really hurt yourself more than anyone else.
 Those who win at the illusion do lose the chance at freedom — they don’t know what they are losing.